karan-batavia/golang-ecommerce-store/README.md

 Features
 ========
 1. User authentication: Users can create an account, log in, and update their profile information.
 Passwords are hashed and salted for security.
 2. Product management: Merchants can add, edit, and delete their products, including images, descriptions, prices, and categories.
-Customers can browse and search for products, filter by category and price range, and add them to their cart.
+Customers can browse and search for products, filter by category an d price range, and add them to their cart.
 3. Order management: Merchants can view and fulfill orders, mark them as shipped, and update their status.
 Customers can view their order history and track their shipments.
 4. Payment integration: Customers can securely checkout using Stripe, a popular payment processing service.
 Orders are automatically created and updated with payment information.
 5. Admin panel: Administrators can manage users, products, orders, and categories.
 They can also view statistics and generate reports.